-Italian restaurant Sartoria, part of D&D London and headed up by chef Francesco Mazzei, falls into the latter camp.
+Italian restaurant Sartoria falls into the latter camp.
 As befits the Savile Row location, Sartoria is home to a stylish bar by the entrance, which leads through to the stately dining room, where you can expect a mix of honeycomb columns and white tablecloths which give the room a sense of grandeur, while curved banquette seating and vibrant floral arrangements stop things from feeling too stuffy.

-Mazzei’s “amazing Italian food” sees the menu divided up traditionally into antipasti, primi, secondi and contorni.
+The menu is divided up traditionally into antipasti, primi, secondi and contorni.
 He’s not afraid of simplicity, as shown in starters such as mounds of sweet brown and white crab presented alongside pickled radish and green apple, or a plate of seasonal vegetables with puréed pulses.
-However, like his well-dressed clientele, Mazzei isn’t averse to luxury either: witness the likes of Grana Padano risotto with saffron and pigeon, or tagliolini with Scottish lobster.
+However, like the well-dressed clientele, Sartoria isn’t averse to luxury either: witness the likes of Grana Padano risotto with saffron and pigeon, or tagliolini with Scottish lobster.